>>> Watch our recorded grant training session here (Passcode: 5g85=Cxr)

 - Grassroots funds may not be awarded to individuals.

-- Grassroots funds may not be used for art supplies or equipment purchase.
+- Grassroots funds may not be used for art supplies.

 - Grassroots funds may be used for student transportation to regional arts exhibits and programs on a limited basis.